Hendersonville: the 7th Bee City USA in the Nation

 In their joint effort to continue to fulfill the city’s commitments to create healthy habitats for pollinators, the Tree Board takes the lead on planting projects and maintaining a recommended species list while the Environmental Sustainability Board heads up educational events to raise awareness of the importance of pollinators.
 Both boards work in partnership with scores of local organizations and businesses to achieve Bee City USA program objectives.
 In 2017, Hendersonville gained another partner in pollinator protection efforts when Blue Ridge Community College became certified as the 16th Bee Campus USA affiliate in the nation.
 The level of collaboration taking place across the community is exemplified by the recent initiative to bring The Good of the Hive to paint a bee and pollinator mural on the exterior wall of the Hands On!
 Children’s Museum in the heart of downtown Hendersonville.
 From the spring of 2019 through spring of 2021, over 65 sponsors and countless other donors raised over $40,000 to bring the mural, nearby demonstration pollinator gardens, and related educational programs to fruition.

 Annual reports of Bee City USA - Hendersonville’s past accomplishments are posted on the national Bee City USA website.
-An ongoing schedule of upcoming local Pollinator Events and a self-guided Pollinator Trail are also available.
+A seasonal schedule of upcoming local Pollinator Events and a self-guided Pollinator Trail are also available.
 Current updates are posted on Hendersonville’s Bee City USA Facebook page and YouTube channel.
 Any questions, suggestions for future projects to help protect pollinators, offers of assistance, etc. may be sent to email@example.com.